DanielKinsman/security-for-the-lazy/readme.md

 * Photos and videos (both innocent and not so innocent)
 * Passwords to other accounts (especially stored in the phone's browser)
 * Sms and call records
+* Browser history
+* Financial records (generally on laptops, not phones)

 ### Phones and tablets